-- (1) The state auditor may terminate an audit contract to be performed by an IPA after determining that the audit has been unduly delayed, or for any other reason, and perform the audit entirely or partially with IPAs contracted by the OSA [(consistent with the October 6, 1993, stipulated order, Vigil v.
-King, No. SF 92-1487(C).
-The notice of termination of the contract shall be in writing].
-The OSA shall provide written notice of the contract termination to the IPA and the agency or LPB. - (2) If the agency or IPA terminates the audit or AUP engagement contract pursuant to the termination paragraph of the contract, the OSA shall be notified of the termination immediately.
-The party sending out the termination notification letter shall simultaneously send a copy of the termination notification letter to the OSA with an appropriate cover letter, addressed to the state auditor.
+(1) The state auditor may terminate an audit contract to be performed by an IPA after determining that the audit has been unduly delayed, or for any other reason, and perform the audit entirely or partially with IPAs contracted by the OSA.
+The OSA shall provide written notice of the contract termination to the IPA and the agency or LPB.

-- (a) The agency is responsible for procuring the services of a new IPA in accordance with all applicable laws and regulations, and this rule. - (b) The unsigned contract for the newly procured IPA shall be submitted to the OSA within 30 calendar days of the date of the termination notification letter. - (c) As indicated in Subsection A of 2.2.2.9 NMAC, the state auditor shall not grant extensions of time to the established regulatory due dates. - (d) If the IPA does not expect to deliver the engagement report by the regulatory due date, the IPA shall submit a written notification letter to the state auditor and oversight agency as required by Subsection A of 2.2.2.9 NMAC or [Subsection G] Subsection H of 2.2.2.16 NMAC.
-[2.2.2.8 NMAC Rp, 2.2.2.8 NMAC, 3/28/2023; A, 7/16/2024; A, xx/xx/2025]
+- (2) If the agency or IPA terminates the audit or AUP engagement contract pursuant to the termination paragraph of the contract, the OSA shall be notified of the termination immediately.
+The party sending out the termination notification letter shall simultaneously send a copy of the termination notification letter to the OSA with an appropriate cover letter, addressed to the state auditor. - (a) The agency is responsible for procuring the services of a new IPA in accordance with all applicable laws and regulations, and this rule. - (b) The unsigned contract for the newly procured IPA shall be submitted to the OSA within 30 calendar days of the date of the termination notification letter. - (c) As indicated in Subsection A of 2.2.2.9 NMAC, the state auditor shall not grant extensions of time to the established regulatory due dates. - (d) If the IPA does not expect to deliver the engagement report by the regulatory due date, the IPA shall submit a written notification letter to the state auditor and oversight agency as required by Subsection A of 2.2.2.9 NMAC or Subsection H of 2.2.2.16 NMAC.

+[2.2.2.8 NMAC - Rp, 2.2.2.8 NMAC, 3/28/2023; A, 7/16/2024; A, 6/10/2025]